HaolaiJiang/personal-web/content/posts/hello-world.md

 ---
-title: "Hello World: My First Post"
+title: "001.
+Welcome!
+My Name is Lincoln"
 date: "2025-12-10"
-description: "This is the first post on my new personal website.
-I build it using Next.js and Tailwind CSS."
+description: "This is the first post on my new personal website."
 ---

-# Hello World

-Welcome to my new blog!
-This is a sample post written in Markdown.

-## Why I built this site

-I wanted a place to share my thoughts and projects.
-I chose **Next.js** because it's fast, flexible, and I love React.

-### Tech Stack

-- Next.js 15 (App Router)
-- Tailwind CSS v4
-- TypeScript
+# Welcome!
+My Name is Lincoln

+Hello, this is Lincoln, I chose this name as my American name out of admiration for President Lincoln.
+As a Data Scientist at Amazon, I spend my days analyzing massive datasets to optimize supply chain performance.
+I have been thinking about building a personal website for a while, and finally decided to do it now.
+Thanks GenAI, it is relatively easy to build a website now.
+I will share my thoughts about stock trading, my personal projects, and my thoughts on life.

+If you are interested, let's ride the wave together!

-Stay tuned for more updates!
+Keep tuned for more updates!